Quick Facts: Earning an Ed.D. in Maryland

 Salisbury University

 The Office of Graduate Studies has sections on Graduate Assistantships and Financing Graduate School.
 Just be aware that the Good Neighbors Graduate Scholarship discount does not apply to online courses.
-Ed.D. students are eligible for couple of Salisbury University Scholarships: the modest Diane D. Allen Scholarship and the Audrey C. Christopher Endowment for Education.
+Ed.D. students are eligible for a few Salisbury University Scholarships: the modest Diane D. Allen Scholarship, the Audrey C. Christopher Endowment for Education, and the Judith K. Franzak Literacy Studies Endowment.
 You may also want to investigate options for Graduate Research Grants.

 Towson University